-The Board of State and Community Corrections (BSCC) is the Designated State Agency (DSA) to monitor compliance with the Federal Juvenile Justice and Delinquency Prevention Act (JJDPA).
+The Board of State and Community Corrections (BSCC) is the Designated State Agency (DSA) to monitor compliance with the Federal Juvenile Justice and Delinquency Prevention Act (JJDPA) within the State of California.

-OJJDP distributes local juvenile justice and delinquency prevention monies via Title II Formula Block grants based upon compliance with the four core protections of the JJJDPA:
+OJJDP distributes local juvenile justice and delinquency prevention monies via Title II Formula Block grants based upon compliance with the four core protections of the JJDPA.